shawngraham/hist3812-f22/content/syllabus/schedule.md

 ## M1.2
 + Sept 19: **Storytelling in Museums and other sites of Public History**.
   - Have read for today:
-    - Cook Inlet Tribal Council.
-2017.
-'Storytelling for the Next Generation: How a non-profit in Alaska harnessed the power of video games to share and celebrate cultures' in Mol et al. eds, _The Interactive Pasts_.
-21-32. [link](https://www.sidestone.com/openaccess/9789088904363.pdf)
     - Evans, Jennifer.
 2018.
 'Sound, listening and the queer art of history' _Rethinking History_ 22.1: 25-43. [link](https://journals-scholarsportal-info.proxy.library.carleton.ca/details/13642529/v22i0001/25_latqaoh.xml)
 + Sept 21: Visual storytelling on the web with [Mural](https://getmural.io).
 Download and install prior to class.